entelognathus/Lungfish-phylogeny/character list of lungfishes 2024.md

 102. “Dermopalatine 1” sensu Miles (1977) / pterygoid: (0) fused to pterygoid; (1) sutured to pterygoid; (2) isolated.
 > - Challands *et al*., (2019; char.
 56).
-> - *Psarolepis* from ‘1’ to ‘?’

 103. Series anterolateral to pterygoids (dermopalatine, extopterygoid, and vomer): (0) present, with tusks; (1) present with denticles or dentine sheet; (2) present with tooth row.
 > - Challands *et al*., (2019; char.
 57).
-> - *Cui et al*., (2022): "This is interpreted as meaning ‘dental’ series anterolateral to pterygoids.
+> - Cui *et al*.
+(2022): "This is interpreted as meaning ‘dental’ series anterolateral to pterygoids.
 Here, we consider the series anterolateral to pterygoids include the dermopalatine, extopterygoid, and vomer."

 104. Parasphenoid separating pterygoids along more than half of their length: (0) yes; (1) no.
 > - Challands *et al*., (2019; char.
 58).